signaldust/bunny-jit/README.md

 left-to-right; calls don't pop the arguments, you'll have to clean them up yourself).
 `icallp` returns an integer value while `fcallp` returns a double value.

+Note that the support is currently not particularly robust as it relies on register allocator not accidentally overwriting parameters.
+This "should not happen"(tm), but there is no real sanity-checking done for this, yet.

 There is currently no support for relocation or intra-module calls.

 ## What it does?